Pseudomonas oryzihabitans: Diagnosis/symptoms

-Symptoms of an infection of P. oryzihabitans are actually quite vague and similar to the signs that can indicate other illnesses or diseases, so it is relatively difficult to identify when only looking at symptoms.
+Symptoms of P. oryzihabitans infection are often vague or resemble signs which indicate another illness or disease, making identification difficult based on symptoms alone.
 However, in several cases, these infections result after an individual's immune system has been weakened, so it is likely to occur in recovering or ill patients.
 Most patients, after receiving treatment for another disease or during recovery from surgery, experience chills and increase in body temperature.
 While these symptoms could mean a variety of things, it is clear that the patient's recovery is halted and that there is an infection of some sort.
 In an example where a woman developed an infection of P. oryzihabitans from a case of sinusitis, she experienced the same chills and elevated temperature, but also nasal discharge containing pus, right facial pain, and a fever.

 To establish that these patients are infected with Pseudomonas oryzihabitans, blood samples are collected for tests and sent for cultures to be identified.
 Since the presence of these bacteria may not initially be known by any symptoms, having it identified in a lab will help with treating it.
 In certain situations, its role as a pathogen is also identified through evidence of pulmonary signs and symptoms, radiograph findings, and positive blood cultures.